Temporal Contrastive Learning through implicit non-equilibrium memory

-Finally, we show that the non-equilibrium memory needed for contrastive learning arises naturally as a by-product of integral feedback control\cite{doyle2013feedback, yi2000robust,lan2012energy}.
+Finally, we propose how the non-equilibrium memory needed for contrastive learning arises naturally as a by-product of integral feedback control\cite{doyle2013feedback, yi2000robust,lan2012energy} in many different physical systems.
 As a consequence, a wide range of physical and biological systems might have a latent ability to learn through contrastive schemes by exploiting feedback dynamics.